Super Nasal-Oral Ratiometry System

 Cleft palate research & practice

-Used by researchers and speech professionals working with cleft palate populations to measure velopharyngeal closure and nasal-oral airflow in speakers with hypernasality, nasal emission, and velopharyngeal insufficiency.
+Used by researchers and speech professionals working with cleft palate populations to measure velopharyngeal closure and nasal-oral airflow in speakers with hypernasality and nasal emission.
 Enables objective comparison of airflow data before and after palate repair or other intervention.

 Motor speech populations

-Used to measure nasal and oral airflow in speakers with motor speech disorders, including dysarthria and neurological conditions affecting velopharyngeal function during speech production.
+Used to measure nasal and oral airflow in speakers with motor speech disorders, including dysarthria and neurological conditions affecting velopharyngeal function.

 Maxillofacial surgery